Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Policy Problem and Data

 \subsection{Data Source and Study Period}

 Our primary data source is the annual household and person public use microdata files from the ACS from 2011 through 2014.
 The ACS is an annual cross-sectional survey of approximately three million individuals across the United States.
 The public use microdata files include information on individuals in geographic areas greater than 65,000 people.
 The smallest geographic unit contained in these data are public-use microdata areas (PUMAs), arbitrary boundaries that nest within states but not within counties or other more commonly used geographic units.
 One limitation of these data is a 2012 change in the PUMA boundaries, which do not overlap well with the previous boundaries.
 As a result, the smallest possible geographic areas that nest both PUMA coding systems are known as consistent PUMAs (CPUMAs).
 The United States contains 1,075 total CPUMAs, with states ranging from having one CPUMA (South Dakota, Montana, and Idaho) to 123 CPUMAs (New York).
-Our primary dataset (discussed further in Section~\ref{sssec:txassign}) contains 929 CPUMAs among 46 states.
+Our primary dataset contains 925 CPUMAs among 45 states (see also Section~\ref{sssec:txassign}).
 The average total number of sampled individuals per CPUMA across the four years is 1,001; the minimum number of people sampled was 334 and the maximum is 23,990.
-We then use the survey weights to aggregate the microdata to the CPUMA level.
+We aggregate the microdata to the CPUMA level using the survey weights.

 This aggregation naturally raises concerns about measurement error and hierarchy.
 Any CPUMA-level variable is an estimate, leading to concerns about measurement error.
-The hierarchical nature of the dataset -- CPUMAs within states -- leads to concerns about geographic dependence.
+The hierarchical nature of the dataset -- CPUMAs within states -- raises concerns about geographic dependence.

-We begin our study period in 2011 following \cite{courtemanche2017early}, who note that several other aspects of the ACA were implemented in 2010 -- including the provision allowing for dependent coverage until age 26 and the elimination of co-payments for preventative care -- and likely induced differential shocks across states.
+Our study period begins in 2011, following \cite{courtemanche2017early}, who note that several other aspects of the ACA were implemented in 2010 -- including the provision allowing for dependent coverage until age 26 and the elimination of co-payments for preventative care -- and likely induced differential shocks across states.
 We also restrict our post-treatment period to 2014.
-As a result, we avoid additional assumptions required for identification given that several states expanded Medicaid in 2015, including Indiana, Michigan, and Pennsylvania.
+We therefore avoid additional assumptions required for identification given that several states expanded Medicaid in 2015, including Indiana, Pennsylvania, and Alaska.